pantaelaman/ease100/README.md

 ```

 ### String literals
 String literals, like padding, can take the place of any literal.
 Surround a series of characters with `"` and it will be interpreted as a series of chars.
-Escape sequences are not yet supported.
 For example:
 ```
   "Hello, world!"